italosvieira/typescript-knex/README.md

-# typescript-knex
+# Typescript + Knex + Postgres
-Just a Typescript + Knex + PG project to test some queries.
+Just a Typescript + Knex + Postgres project to test some queries.